GSA-TTS/cg-egress-proxy/README.md

 _NOTE: This information is out of date, and needs updating...
 PRs welcome!_
 ## Local testing

+1. Run `docker compose build`.
+If running on an ARM machine, such as an Apple Silicon Mac, run `docker compose build --build-arg GOARCH=arm`
-1. Run `docker compose up --build`.
+1. Run `docker compose up`
-2. Test allowed and denied destinations and ports (TODO this should just run a script inside the container):
+1. Test allowed and denied destinations and ports (TODO this should just run a script inside the container):

 ```bash
 docker-compose exec caddy curl https://allowedhost:allowedport # (allowed) PASS